Kum (godfather): History

 Historically, in the traditional culture of Ukraine a number of rituals have existed to celebrate the bonds between people from different families.
-During the Green holidays women in Ukraine would engage in the tradition known as кумування (literally - "kuma-being"), during which a kerchief and coral jewelry would be given to a potential kuma.
+During the Green holidays women in Ukraine would engage in the tradition known as кумування (literally - "kuma-becoming"), during which a kerchief and coral jewelry would be given to a potential kuma.
 In Polesia girls would give each other birch wreaths and yellow-painted eggs, kissing and wishing for themselves to become kumas in the future.
-Godparents for one's child were ususally chosen from among in-laws, people respected in the community or simply those with whom the family was befriended.
+Godparents for one's child were usually chosen from among in-laws, people respected in the community or simply those with whom the family was befriended.

 According to ethnographer Pavlo Chubynskyi, after a child was born, its father would visit the man he had chosen to be his kum with bread and salt, and take the host's bread in exchange.
 The same ritual was repeated when choosing the kuma.
 According to Ivan Ohienko, it was not allowed to refuse such a proposal.
 In the region of Kholm there was a special ritual where a man who had become kum for the first time would be put on a sledge covered with hay and driven from his house to the house of his parents with great honour.
 Many Ukrainian proverbs and sayings are dedicated to friendly relations between a person and their kum or kuma.
 After baptism, kum and kuma would serve as the child's "second parents".
-However, if the child died, its godparents would lose their status, and in this case the traditional way of finding kum and kuma for a new child was to ask the first person met on the way.
+However, if the child died, its godparents would lose their status, and in this case the traditional way of finding kum or kuma for a new child was to ask the first person met on the way.